Check out the video below, they used Anamanaguichi music:

 The good thing is that, we're be in groups and I'll be working in the CGI group.

 One of our task is to think of making visuals of the work Creative Community.
+And We've have to come up with 15 frames for the visual animation.
+My concept:

 And here are stuff I've made in Maya for the last couple of days:

+I've made the mind bubble from Illustrator and imported it into Maya.
+The background is a nurb plane with paper texture.
 Raytracing shadows are amazing but takes ages to render.
 The idea comes from the art direction of paper mesh or traditional materials and Little Big planet.

 Cavell Ord Shrimpton (one of the new motion graphics tutor) suggested me to change the mind bubble texture into more cardboard based so I later did and it looks sweet.
 She also suggest the background have some creative stuff in it such as finger painting or face paint.